tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_1.md

 # Entities

 With __Sharpino__ we essentially manage collections of entities.
-We can think about them in the same way as we used to while approaching the "trantitional" application development.
-Records in a relational database.
+We can think about them in the same way as we used to while approaching the "traditional" application development: records in a relational database.
-In general, any entity has no direct reference to any other entity but may reference them by their id (as an extenal reference).
-So for instance a todo may contain a list of tag ids and a list of category ids that are related to it (any todo may have zero or more tags and zero or more categories).
+In general, any entity has no direct reference to any other entity.
+However it  may reference other entities them by their id (as an extenal reference, similar to the concept of foreign key).
+So for instance a _todo_ may contain a list of ids of  tags  and a list of ids of categories that are related to it (any todo may references zero or more tags and zero or more categories).
-However there can be exceptions for models that are closely related: for instance, you may rather define an _order_ entity and an _order item_ entity in the same place so that any orders can contain a direct reference to order items instead of the id of order items (by using this approach you would represent the order items as a list of order items instead of a list of order item ids).
+This guideline is not strict: for instance, if you have an _order_ entity and an _order item_ entity in the same place then you may prefer that order items are a list of actual orderitem type rather than a list of ids.
+This will just make harder to move orderitems in different aggregate (but anyway, that would be really unlikely, in term of a more "classical" concept of aggregate).

 Here there is my todo entity definition: